 2) This archipelago was once used as a pirate hideout

-During the early days, pirates used to seek out Seychelles as their safe haven.
-Anse Forbans beach (Pirate’s Cove) on Mahe, and Côte d’Oron beach on Praslin were both favorite hideouts.
+Back in the day, pirates used to seek out Seychelles as their safe haven.
+Anse Forbans beach (Pirate’s Cove) on Mahe, and Côte d’Oron beach on Praslin were both favourite hideouts.

-It is believed that he hid treasure worth over $160,000 in Bel Ombre, a district in the north of the Seychelles’ island of Mahe.
+It’s believed that he hid treasure worth over 114,000 pounds in Bel Ombre, a district in the north of the Seychelles’ island of Mahe.
 The treasure still remains unfound.

-3) Meet Esmeralda, the world’s largest tortoise who lives in Seychelles
+3) The world’s largest tortoise, Esmeralda, lives in Seychelles

-Weighing in at around 670 pounds and aged over 170 years old, Esmeralda is the heaviest and oldest living land tortoise in the wild.
+Weighing in at over 303 kilograms and aged over 170 years old, Esmeralda is the heaviest and oldest living land tortoise in the wild.

 4) Seychelles is filled with rare species of birds

-Another unique fact is that this archipelago is renowned for being a bird lovers’ dream, with its diverse selection of rare species that includes sea, land and migrant birds.
-Among the ample magnificent and colorful birds found on the island, twelve are classified as endemic.
+Another fascinating fact is that this archipelago is renowned for being a bird lovers’ dream destination.
+It’s home to a diverse selection of rare species that includes sea, land and migrant birds.
+Among the assortment of colourful birds found on the island, twelve are classified as endemic.

 The green-tinted Seychelles warbler, is one of these.
-As one of the rarer species, the Seychelles warbler, also known as the Timerl Dezil, was close to extinction in the 20th century.
+As one of the rarer species, the Seychelles warbler, also known as the Timerl Dezil, was close to extinction in the twentieth century.

 By 1968, there were just 26 of these birds left in the wild: living in mangrove trees on Cousin Island.
-Luckily, conservationists brought them back from the brink of extinction and there are now around 3,500 of these dainty little songbirds.
+Luckily, conservationists helped bring them back from the brink of extinction and there are now around 3,500 of these dainty songbirds to be seen in Seychelles.

 The Seychelles sunbird is another endemic species you can find on these islands.
-Unlike many others, these birds are thriving and plentiful, thanks to their intricate hanging nests that allow them to live successfully among predators like cats and rats.
+These birds are thriving and plentiful, thanks to their intricate hanging nests that allow them to live successfully among predators like cats and rats.

-5) Another fun fact!
-You can be a part of conservation work in Seychelles
+5) You can be a part of conservation work in Seychelles!

-Thanks to GVI’s international volunteer programs, you can take part in critical conservation research while traveling to the blissful island of Curieuse.
+Thanks to GVI’s international volunteer programs, you can take part in critical conservation research while travelling to the island of Curieuse.

-Surrounded by a myriad of fauna and flora, you will help play a role in innovative conservation policies to help contribute to the long-term survival of endangered species.
+Surrounded by myriad fauna and flora, you’ll play a role in innovative conservation work that contributes to the long-term survival of endangered species.

-One of the conservation expedition programs offers opportunities to work with the incredible marine life of the island.
+One of the conservation expedition programs offers opportunities to work with Aldabra giant tortoises as well as the marine life living around the island.
 This includes sicklefin lemon sharks and the critically endangered sea turtles that nest there.